Mhycka1/Mhycka1.github.io/index.md

 ![png](images/Checkpoint_3_25_4.png)

-Seeing that the graphs are significantly different from each other, we would like to see if the frequency of words in each century is significantly different from the frequency overall.
+There is a lot of variation in the graphs for each centurym with only two centuries even having one common word in the top three frequencies.
+There is absolutely no similarities between any of these graphs and seeing they're significantly different from each other, we would like to see if the frequency of words in each century is significantly different from the frequency overall.
 This could help reveal if any century most defines the rate of words used across the history of the United States.

+Here we calculate the p-value for each century which lets us determine the statistical differences between each category

 ```python
 import statsmodels.stats.weightstats as stats